pegwymonie/okra/README.md

     * Do not resolve these losses until a character is revived, it might be possible to mitigate certain losses.

 Losing Stats:
-* Temporary loses last until the next time your character rests, and has no missing health points in any pool.
+* Temporary loses are present until a character has rested with no health penalties.
 * Permanent loses are marked off the character sheet.
     * If there is a lower rank, you are considered to have completed half the required steps to advance.
     * If there is no lower rank, you lose all steps.